ballerina-platform/module-ballerina-udp/examples/simple-file-server/README.md

 ## Overview

 This guide explains how to put and get a file to/from a UDP server using Ballerina.
-The following figure illustrates a high-level design diagram of the complete use case.
+This example explains how to write a simple file server using UDP.
+The server only supports sending and receiving files.
+The following figure illustrates the high-level design diagram of the server.

 ![Sending a File with UDP](./simple-udp-server.jpg)